 - The lesson is based on students’ needs.

-- No time is wasted focusing on things students already know well (there is there are or present continuous for example).
+- No time is wasted focusing on things students already know well (there is there are, present continuous or the present simple for example).

 - “Testing” can be motivating for students to improve their knowledge.